worldbank/wb-reproducible-research-repository/resources.md

 ## Excel Guidelines

-If your package is in Excel, or has some component that is in Excel you can review our Excel guidelines here.
+If your package is in Excel, or includes any component that uses Excel, please review our Excel guidelines:
 - [Excel Guidelines](./resources/excel/Excel_Guidelines.md)